zapier/visual-builder/docs/_docs/oauth.md

 For input fields, select the default _Field_ type, then add:

-- **Key**: The field key, ideally using the same key as your API expects for this field
+- **Key**: The internal name for your field, used to reference this field in Zapier API calls.
+For convenience, use the same key as your API uses for this field.
-- **Label**: A human friendly name for this field
+- **Label**: A human-friendly name for this field that will be shown to users in the authentication form.
-- **Required**: Check if this field is required for successful API authentication
+- **Required? (checkbox)**: Check if this field is required for successful authentication.
-- **Type**: Choose the field type, either _string_ (default) for plain text or _password_ for obscured text
+- **Type**: (optional) Usually String, but select "Password" to obscure text for secret values.
-- **Help Text**: Enter a description to help users know what data to enter in this field, especially if the info is hard to find such as team names or subdomain info.
-Use [Markdown](https://zapier.com/blog/beginner-ultimate-guide-markdown/) to format the text, and include a link to your app's settings or documentation if needed to help users locate the data.
+- **Help Text**: Add [Markdown](https://zapier.com/blog/beginner-ultimate-guide-markdown/) formatted details on what users should enter in this field, optionally with a link to your site to help users find the data.
+- **Input Format**: (optional) Help users figure out exactly what piece of data you need them to enter.
+For example, for a subdomain, https://{{input}}.yourdomain.com/.
-- **Default Value**: For optional fields, enter text that can be used by default if users don't enter a value.
+- **Default Value**: (optional) If appropriate, for optional fields, enter text that can be used by default if users don't enter a value.
 For required fields, enter text that can be used for authentication, but that won't be used in subsequent Zap steps.

 ![Edit or delete input fields](https://cdn.zapier.com/storage/photos/a5660976799c62274adfd7fe620fe96c.png)